Jason Heyward Player Props: Dodgers vs. Yankees

 Jason Heyward At The Plate

-- Heyward has seven doubles, six home runs and 19 walks while hitting .228.
+- Heyward is batting .238 with eight doubles, six home runs and 19 walks.

-- Heyward has picked up a hit in 16 of 42 games this year, with multiple hits seven times.
+- Heyward has picked up a hit in 17 of 43 games this year, with multiple hits eight times.

-- In 21.4% of his games this season, Heyward has had at least one RBI.
-He's picked up more than one in 7.1% and driven in three or more of his team's runs in one contest.
+- In nine games this season (20.9%), Heyward has picked up an RBI, and in three of those games (7.0%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 35.7% of his games this year, with more than one run scored in 9.5%.
+- In 37.2% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (9.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.